 We all know about the adorable aesthetics of rabbits.
-At present, eight different types of rabbits are to be found in the world, of which the Amami rabbit of Japan already faces extinction.
+At present, eight genera of rabbits are to be found in the world, of which the Amami rabbit of Japan already faces extinction.
 They are known for having fuzzy pelts and fine hair that may be commercially used to create fur products.

 In addition, rabbits are known for being extremely meek and relatively slower mammals that can hardly protect themselves from the various attacks that are posed on them.
 Their essential harmless nature makes them an easy victim of the worldwide animal fur industry.
 In fact, it has been accurately surmised that rabbit fur constitutes the fastest growing part of the worldwide fur trade.
 This proves to be a deplorable statistic end to one of the most playful and innocent animals that nature has on offer.